sonicavionics/sonicavionics.com/README.md

 <div align="center">

-## This is the website for Zeul's documentaion.
+## This is the website for Sonic Avionics.

 </div>